-- No requirement for shares to be held in public hands
+- No requirements for shares to be held in public hands.

-- · No trading record requirement
+- No trading record requirement.

-- Offering document on IPO does not generally require the approval of the regulators, unless IPO is being undertaken in conjunction with an "offer to the public"2
+- Offering document on IPO does not generally require approval of the regulators, unless IPO is being undertaken in conjunction with an "offer to the public"2.

-- Nominated adviser required at all times
+- Nominated adviser required at all times.

-- No prior shareholder approval required (other than for reverse takeovers)
+- No prior shareholder approval required (other than for reverse takeovers).

-- No minimum market capitalisation required4
+- No minimum capitalisation required3.

-- Not applicable
+- Not applicable.

 For these purposes, shares held by persons in non-EEA States will be taken into account only if the shares are listed in the non-EEA State in question.
-Furthermore, shares held by directors, their connected persons, persons with the contractual right to nominate a director, trustees of an employee share scheme and any person (or persons in the same group) with an interest in 5% or more of the shares of the relevant class will not be held "in public hands" for these purposes.
+Furthermore, shares held by directors, their connected persons, persons with the contractual right to nominate a director, trustees of an employee share scheme, and any person (or persons in the same group) with an interest in 5 percent or more of the shares of the relevant class will not be held "in public hands" for these purposes.